-- · you are temporarily unable to do the work because of illness or accident, or - you met the definition of a 'frontier worker' in the UK for at least one year immediately before that, and you are involuntarily unemployed, and you are seeking employment or self-employment in the UK, and you are registered as a jobseeker with a relevant unemployment office or recruitment agency (if you fall into this bullet, you will retain your status for 6 months, but after that you will have to provide 'compelling evidence' that you are continuing to seek employment or self-employment in the UK if you want to retain your status longer than 6 months), or - you met the definition of a 'frontier worker' in the UK for less than one year immediately before that, and you are involuntarily unemployed, and you are seeking employment or self-employment in the UK, and you are registered as a jobseeker with a relevant unemployment office or recruitment agency (if you fall into this bullet point, you will only retain your status for 6 months), or - you are involuntarily unemployed, and are doing vocational training, or - you have voluntarily stopped work, to start vocational training related to your previous work, or - you are temporarily unable to work in the UK due to pregnancy or childbirth.
+- you are temporarily unable to do the work because of illness or accident, or - you met the definition of a 'frontier worker' in the UK for at least one year immediately before that, and you are involuntarily unemployed, and you are seeking employment or selfemployment in the UK, and you are registered as a jobseeker with a relevant unemployment office or recruitment agency (if you fall into this bullet, you will retain your status for 6 months, but after that you will have to provide 'compelling evidence' that you are continuing to seek employment or self-employment in the UK if you want to retain your status longer than 6 months), or - you met the definition of a 'frontier worker' in the UK for less than one year immediately before that, and you are involuntarily unemployed, and you are seeking employment or selfemployment in the UK, and you are registered as a jobseeker with a relevant unemployment office or recruitment agency (if you fall into this bullet point, you will only retain your status for 6 months), or - you are involuntarily unemployed, and are doing vocational training, or - you have voluntarily stopped work, to start vocational training related to your previous work, or - you are temporarily unable to work in the UK due to pregnancy or childbirth.
 If it is more than 12 months since you stopped work, then you will additionally need to show that you are seeking employment or self-employment in the UK, and you are registered as a jobseeker with a relevant unemployment office or recruitment agency.
-One point worth knowing is that periods on paid maternity leave don't count as being 'temporarily unable to work' - instead they count as work.
+One point worth knowing is that periods on paid maternity leave don't count as being 'temporarily unable to work' instead they count as work.

-People from Channel Islands or Isle of Man

-The regulations used to dictate that if you moved from the Channel Islands or the Isle of Man to take up:
+Special note for people from Channel Islands or Isle of Man

-- the course that your fees were being assessed for; or - a course that you undertook immediately before the course that your fees were being assessed for then you were treated as though you were still ordinarily resident in the Channel Islands or the Isle of Man, and not ordinarily resident in the UK.
-This meant that if the category of 'home' student you wanted to use said that you needed to be 'ordinarily resident in the UK', you couldn't use that category, because you failed that requirement.
+If the reason you moved to the UK from the Channel Islands or the Isle of Man was to undertake a course, then the regulations dictate that you are treated as though you are still ordinarily resident in the Channel Islands or the Isle of Man, and not ordinarily resident in the UK.
+This means that if the category of 'home' student you want to use says that you need to be 'ordinarily resident in the UK', you can't use that category, because you fail to meet that requirement.